DravenMainBTW/discord-polling-bot/README.md

 # Discord Polling Bot
-Discord bot made with JavaScript And MongoDB that allows owner to create multi option polls.
+Discord bot made with JavaScript and MongoDB that allows owner to create multi option polls.

 # Download
 ```